graph-thinking/GraphThinkingJourney/graphAlgorithms/README.md

 We try to be domain agnostic but not problem agnostic and also to be updated with recents graph theory discovery and graph technologies.

+The first part is on optimization - network optimization - graph optimization that belong to Operational Research.

+This is a big picture of what is [Operational Research](https://towardsdatascience.com/the-big-picture-of-operations-research-8652d5153aad)

 Here an commercial report of why Graph Analytics - links of Fabio and commercial analytics report

 Collaborative and Investigation Open [Platform](./platform.md) and Tools and open data